tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 hops would be processed only once.

-In case 5, the system was left in an illegal state: there's a user entity in the IdP and Users service, but no associated employee entity in Staff service.
+In case 5, the system was left in an illegal state: there's a user entity in the IdP and a corresponding identifier mapping in the Users service, but no associated employee entity in the Staff service.
 This demonstrates that database transactions alone cannot guarantee that the overall system was left in correct state.

 Both TCP and database transactions helped to ensure data correctness between two components, but they didn't guarantee that the overall